 2.)
 Changes in currency

 The crew has been in the process of planning to expand into the U.K for some time.
 The company began its U.K website in the year 2011 and plans to expand more stores across the nation.
 The Times newspaper, however, discovered something that was a bit odd about the company.
 The clothes sold that were sold in the U.K. were priced much higher than in the US.
 The average price was 40% more expensive.
 It was believed to be because of fluctuations in the currency within the market.
-The fluctuations in currency have affected the company throughout the course of its period of business.
+The fluctuations in currency have affected the company throughout the course of its period of the business.
 The exchange rates are also a significant factor that impacts the customers’ choices.

 J crew has been afflicted by its own method of offering coupons and discounts consistently in its marketing to customers.
-This has seriously damaged its image and image company, resulting in customers shopping only during the times of massive discounts and special offers.
+This has seriously damaged its image and image company, resulting in customers shopping only during times of massive discounts and special offers.
 Customers were also taught to anticipate the sales.
 J. Crew has so many offers that customers don’t have to wait as long.
 Its sibling brand Madewell is doing well, however, it’s not as big.
 The J. crew has tried to create space for itself but is not successful in its plans.

 Opportunities of J. crew – J. crew SWOT analysis